amankrsnh/ReactCalculator/README.md

 # ReactCalculator
-It's just a simple project ,to practice .It is amde with React js.
+It's just a simple project ,to practice .It is made with React js.